loadpy/downy/docs/source/about.rst

-About loadpy
+About downy
 ============

 Overview
 --------

-loadpy is built as a hobby project by some students of IIT Mandi.
+downy is built as a hobby project by some students of IIT Mandi.

 Future ideas
 ------------

-Some of these ideas can be implemented in loadpy:
+Some of these ideas can be implemented in downy:

 * Authentication bypass
 * Torrent download
 * Integration with libgen